projectatomic/atomic-site/source/blog/2016-05-31-atomic-app-0-5-2-release.html.md

 ---
 title: Atomic App 0.5.2 released - Cleaner logging and binary generation!
 author: cdrage
-date: 2016-05-24 12:15:00 UTC
+date: 2016-05-31 16:55:00 UTC
 tags: atomicapp, Nulecule, releases
 published: true
 comments: true
 ---

-In this weeks release of Atomic App we not only have cleaner logging output when using the tool, but we've also added binary generation!
+In this week's release of Atomic App we not only have cleaner logging output when using the tool, but we've also added binary generation!

 The main features of this release are: